-ACTION 3: Cetacean conservation approach in fishery regulations Aim Target Recommended actions Priority Responsible actors Ensure that Black Sea intergovernmental agreements and national Regional and national instruments regulating fisheries (a) The Legally Binding Document (LBD) for Fisheries and Conservation of Living Resources should be adopted by the Black Sea states.
+ACTION 3: Cetacean cons ACTION 3: Cetacean conservation approach in fishery regulations Aim Target Recommended actions Priority Responsible actors Ensure that Black Sea intergovernmental agreements and national Regional and national instruments regulating fisheries (a) The Legally Binding Document (LBD) for Fisheries and Conservation of Living Resources should be adopted by the Black Sea states.
 Primary Black Sea Commission and Black Sea Range States represented by appropriate regulations, purposed to manage Black Sea living resources and their exploitation, include items concerned in the conservation of cetaceans. are in full correspondence with a goal to protect Black Sea cetacean populations. (b) The riparian countries should ensure compliance of their national fisheries regulations with above document stating the necessity of prohibition of any harvesting of marine mammals; reduction of incidental catches of cetaceans at least to sustainable level; and tight cooperation with ACCOBAMS.
-Links to Actions 1, 2, 4-8, 16 and 17 could be helpful. authorities (including ACCOBAMS national focal ponts) Rationale / Background Black Sea international and national legislation on the management and use of marine living resources is not adequately developed yet.
-The overfishing and devastating illegal fishing became common region-wide problems causing mass accidental mortality of harbour porpoises in fishing gear and depletion of cetaceans forage sources.
-In order to rehabilitate the Black Sea ecosystem and achieve sustainable fisheries in the Black Sea, the fisheries management policies need to be improved.
-The Strategic Action Plan for the Rehabilitation and Protection of the Black Sea [18] envisages that the Black Sea coastal states should expedite the development of the Fisheries Convention and improve their national regulations on fisheries.
-On the way towards the Black Sea Fisheries Convention, the intermediate Legally Binding Document (LBD) for Fisheries and Conservation of Living Resources of the Black Sea has been drafted by the Black Sea Commission (2002).
-This draft document includes some meaningful items devoted to the conservation of cetaceans.
+Links to Actions 1, 2, 4-8, 16 and 17 could be helpful. authorities (including ACCOBAMS national focal points) Rationale / Background

 ACTION 4: Improvement and harmonization of national legislation Aim Target Recommended actions Priority Responsible actors Ensure that in the Black Sea states their laws intended to regulate conservation National legislative acts are in compliance with (a) National legislation should be improved paying due respect to international requirements concerning the conservation of cetaceans.
-Primary Black Sea Range States represented by appropria authorities, ACCOBAM regulate conservation activities, sustainable use and management of marine environment and resources are brought in accordance with international legislation standards related to cetacean conservation. international treaties protecting Black Sea cetaceans and their habitats. (b) All species/populations of Black Sea cetaceans should be properly classified in national instruments bearing on the management and conservation of marine organisms and their habitats.
+Primary Black Sea Range States represented by appropriate authorities, ACCOBAMS focal activities, sustainable use and management of marine environment and resources are brought in accordance with international legislation standards related to cetacean conservation. international treaties protecting Black Sea cetaceans and their habitats. (b) All species/populations of Black Sea cetaceans should be properly classified in national instruments bearing on the management and conservation of marine organisms and their habitats.
 Appropriate research data should provide solid base for the (re-)assessment of national conservation status of Black Sea cetaceans in all six riparian countries.
 Note: Links to Actions 1-3, 5-11, and 13-18 will be useful.
 In particular, see Action 2 as a pattern of similar activity on the regional level.
 It is envisaged that national conservation status of cetacean species may be diverse in different countries and may differ from the regional one.
-Secondary authorities, ACCOBAMS focal points and experts.
-The co-ordination role of the Secretariat of the Black Sea Commission is expected Rationale / Background In the Black Sea countriare protected by the Amparties to the Convention parties to the ACCOBA Commission (IWC).
-In should strengthen the classessment of the consecorrespondence with in Black Sea countries cetaceans are protected by national laws and appropriate subordinate acts.
-For instance, in Ukraine these species tected by the Animal World Law and the Law on the Red Data Book of Ukraine.
-At the same time, all riparian states are contracting to the Convention on the Conservation of Biological Diversity (CBD), Bucharest Convention and CITES.
-Some Black Sea states are to the ACCOBAMS, Bonn Convention (CMS), Berne Convention and Whaling Convention managed by the International Whaling ission (IWC).
-In accordance with their specific goals, the above multilateral instruments protect cetaceans and cetacean habitats and strengthen the conservation status of dolphins and porpoises in the Black Sea states.
-Meanwhile, at present there is no comprehensive nent of the conservation status of any Black Sea cetacean species in any riparian state.
-National laws are in need to be brought in full pondence with international obligations of the Black Sea countries.
+Secondary points and experts.
+The co- ordination role of the Secretariat of the Black Sea Commission is expected Rationale / Background are protected by the A parties to the Convent parties to the ACCOB/ Commission (IWC).
+In a should strengthen the comprehensive assess ies cetaceans are protected by national laws and appropriate subordina nimal World Law and the Law on the Red Data Book of Ukraine.
+At the cion on the Conservation of Biological Diversity (CBD), Bucharest Conv AMS, Bonn Convention (CMS), Berne Convention and Whaling Conve accordance with their specific goals, the above multilateral instruments e conservation status of dolphins and porpoises in the Black Sea ment of the conservation status of any Black Sea cetacean species in a spondence with international obligations of the Black Sea countries. e same time, all riparian states are contracting vention and CITES.
+Some Black Sea states are ntion managed by the International Whaling s protect cetaceans and cetacean habitats and states.
+Meanwhile, at present there is no